lawrencehook/remove-youtube-suggestions/README.md

 Have a feature request or found a bug?
 Feel free to create a Github issue, submit a PR, or contact me at lawrencehook@gmail.com.

-The following commands start up a Firefox dev environment.
+The following commands will set up a Firefox dev environment.

 ```
 $ git clone https://github.com/lawrencehook/remove-youtube-suggestions.git